 If, after a day or two, the bleeding becomes heavier and changes to a brighter red, that probably means it’s your period.

-On the other hand, if you keep getting only light spotting or the bleeding stops completely (and your period doesn’t arrive as usual), try taking a home pregnancy test.
+On the other hand, if you keep getting only light spotting and the bleeding stops completely within a few hours or days (with no signs of your period), try taking a home pregnancy test.

 That’s the most reliable way to know whether or not you’re pregnant.